Mathys-Rituper/PDF-feature-extractor/README.md

 ## Objective

-The objective of this project is to offer cybersecurity and ML researchers with an improved, open source feature extractor for the CIC-Evasive-PDFMal2022 dataset, that will take into consideration the limitations of the initial feature extraction process that were highlighted in the previously mentioned research papers, as far as reliability of the features and the addition of nodal features.
+The objective of this project is to provide cybersecurity and ML researchers with an improved, open source feature extractor for the CIC-Evasive-PDFMal2022 dataset, that will take into consideration the limitations of the initial feature extraction process that were highlighted in the previously mentioned research papers, as far as reliability of the features and the addition of nodal features.

 ## Methodology